Wage Calculator

 From 1 July 2027, residential property losses can only offset other residential property income, including capital gains from residential property.
 Excess losses that can't be absorbed in the current year carry forward to future years.
 There's no cap on the carry-forward period — losses persist until residential property income arises to absorb them.

 This guide is for general educational purposes only and does not constitute financial or tax advice.
-This guide describes announced policy that is not yet legislated.
+This guide describes the reform as introduced to Parliament in the Treasury Laws Amendment (Tax Reform No. 1) Bill 2026 — not yet law.
 It is not financial or tax advice. — consult a registered tax agent or accountant for personalised advice.
-Information is based on ATO guidance current as at 2025–2026.
+Information is based on ATO guidance current as at 2026–2027.